 Employland is a Hamburg-based startup with the mission of bringing together skilled personnel from all over the world with German companies.
 We offer two services: Firstly, international professionals and skilled workers finding a job in Germany through our online platform, and secondly, we look after the future employee’s entire bureaucratic procedure (including the procurement of a residence and work permit, the legal recognition of a professional’s qualification, etc.).

 Employland was founded in response to Germany’s skilled worker deficit.
 A few weeks ago, the Cologne Institute for Economic Research reported that German companies already experience difficulties filling half of their job openings.
-This skills deficit particularly effects Germany’s mathematic, IT, scientific, and technical fields, as well as medical and health care sectors.
-(These fields are known in German through the acronym MINT).
+This skills deficit particularly effects Germany’s mathematic, IT, scientific, and technical fields, as well as medical and health care sectors (the acronym STEM in English defines these sectors).

 The cause of this skills deficit is Germany’s changing demographic: our birthrate is dwindling.
 The German population is both shrinking and ageing, a trend with an especially large impact on the working population.
 Because adequate labour supply is an essential condition for a healthy economy, one of Germany’s central challenges in maintaining its strong economy is ensuring it has enough skilled workers and professionals.